osheanman/osheanman.github.io/index.md

 # Portfolio

 Howdy!
 My name is Muhammad Oshean Lehrmann, and I have recently graduated from UC Berkeley.
 This website showcases both the biology and the computer science projects I have worked on during my education, and will be updated with any personal projects I start moving forward.
+Some projects cannot be shown in some capacity in order to hide potential solutions for future classes.

 ---